 “Hands: Gift of a Generation” Exhibition

 Memories are stored in our brains and are made visible through recollection and representation in the form of language.
 However, memories are also embodied and expressed through our body and bodily practices.
-The focus of the SMP for 2013 is on the lives and memories of the people who lived through the country’s nation building years.
+The SMP’s focus for 2013 is the lives and memories of the people who lived through the country’s nation-building years.

 To symbolise the lives of first-generation Singaporeans and their life’s work, the exhibition will be built around the imagery of hands.
 Our hands are not only tools we use to shape the world around us, but also the means through which we interact with the environment and one another.
 They allow us not only to touch the world in which we live, but also allow us to be shaped and nurtured by others.

-In keeping with the participatory nature of SMP, “Hands” has been conceptualised as part of its on-going engagement process.
+In keeping with SMP’s participatory nature, “Hands” has been conceptualised as part of its ongoing engagement process.
 Through various programmes (via schools and the community), the public is encouraged to source, document and share memories.
 These include working with students or with SMP’s volunteer group, the Memory Corps, who conduct interviews with people who have interesting stories to share.
-These all contribute toward our exhibition content.
+All this contribute towards our exhibition content.
 These memories will either take the form of a physical text with an accompanying photograph of the contributor’s hands, or virtually on a digital wall of memories.
-Visitors will be able to interact with the digital wall and be encouraged to share their own memories.
+Visitors will be able to interact with the digital wall and are encouraged to share their own memories.

-This exhibition could use objects to help to elicit and trigger memories.
-Often we think of objects in tangible forms, for example, a typewriter.
-However in “Hands”, we have chosen to privilege the intangible objects in the form of sounds.
-These intangible objects will not be displayed as in a historical exhibition with the relevant contextual information.
-Instead, we hope that the featured sounds would impress something upon each visitor so that the visitor can in turn share his or her memories with others.
+This exhibition could have used objects to help elicit and trigger memories.
+We often think of objects in tangible forms, for example, a typewriter.
+However, in “Hands”, we have chosen to privilege the intangible – in the form of sounds.
+These intangible objects will not be displayed like in a historical exhibition with the relevant contextual information.
+Instead, we hope that the featured sounds would impress something upon each visitor so that the visitor can in turn share their memories with others.

 Individual personal memories are always shaped by collective contexts.
 As an individual, we carry memories that we might not have experienced directly, such as memories of others learnt through family stories or school.
-The exhibition has been guided through this understanding of personal memories that are on one hand, personal and unique and on the other, reflective of the interconnections between generation, culture and the context of living in Singapore.
+The exhibition has been guided through this understanding of personal memories that are, on the one hand, personal and unique, and on the other, reflective of the interconnections between generations, cultures and the context of living in Singapore.
 “Hands” provides a platform for remembering and transmission, and is a site for interaction between the memories shared and the visitors who encounter them.

 Visit “Hands: Gift of a Generation” at the Plaza, National Library Building from 7 August 2013 to 13 October 2013.